sini/nixkraken/docs/src/reference/nixkraken.md

 ## Groups

-Options are organized into logical groups exposed as children attributes to `programs.nixkraken` (ie. the `graph` options are available at `programs.nixkraken.graph`).
+Options are organized into logical groups exposed as children attributes to `programs.nixkraken` (i.e., the `graph` options are available at `programs.nixkraken.graph`).

 Find below the list of available groups: